 Front Street Café plans to nourish, sustain Fishtown community

 Philadelphia, PA –The Front Street Café, a vibrant new eatery opening on the corner of Thompson and Front streets, is the latest on a growing list of restaurants revitalizing the community of Philadelphia.
 There are so many new places to eat and drink in Philadelphia, such as different cafes and even some bakery options in the area.
 Places like The Front Street Café are just one of the many new franchises opening their doors up to the public.

 Drawing inspiration from the unique character of the neighborhood, the creators of the Front Street Café aspire to do more than serve great food.
 From its inception, the restaurant has been designed to nourish this growing community, satisfying both body and spirit from sun up to lights out.

 Long-time Fishtown resident Nicole Barclay, was driven by a strong sense of place and purpose to create a restaurant built around fresh, sustainable ingredients, with ample choices for people who have dietary preferences for health or lifestyle reasons.
 If you’re inspired by Nicole’s passion to start a coffee business, there’s no reason you couldn’t look at beginning your own.
 Often, starting a coffee shop can be difficult.
 This is usually because it’s not that easy to get customers coming to your business instead of some of the bigger coffee companies.
 However, there’s always the route of franchise opportunities instead of marketing a brand new coffee business.

-A juice bar and coffee shop will open early to serve morning commuters, offering freshly made juices, smoothies, coffee from Counter Culture Coffee, as well as grab- and-go breakfasts and lunches, just one block away from Girard Station.
+Nicole’s USP for this coffee shop is that the juice bar and coffee shop will open early to serve morning commuters, offering freshly made juices, smoothies, coffee from Counter Culture Coffee, as well as grab-and-go breakfasts and lunches, just one block away from Girard Station.